IanWhitney/resume_sinatra/views/job_07_2003_ssai.markdown

 Senior Service America
 7/2003 &ndash; Present

-## Full-stack development and maintenance of a collection of data-entry applications in Rails
+## Full-stack development and maintenance of multiple Ruby on Rails applications
 - Developed tools to enroll, verify and track participants in a Federal job-training program as well as a computer-skills education course
 - Integrated these applications with an external accounting system to track spending and budgets
 - Continually added new features and tools, such as: